 - 3.1 As soon as an employee's performance gives cause for concern, in the first instance the line manager will arrange an informal meeting with the employee to explain and discuss the matter, in a supportive manner.
 The line manager will: - give examples of poor work performance, provided in writing, so a good understanding is achieved of the matter arising;. - specify the standards of performance expected; - ask the employee whether there are circumstances or issues which they wish to express as having an impact on the concerns raised over performance.
-The employee's work and personal circumstances should be taken into account;
+The employee's work and personal circumstances should be taken into account; - consider objectively any information brought forward by the employee and the content of the discussions with them.
+If such information is acceptable to meet the concerns over performance, then a note to this effect should be included on file, and the Capability Procedure should be discontinued: - discuss whether support, further training or supervision would assist the employee

-- consider objectively any information brought forward by the employee and the content of the discussions with him/her.
-If such information is acceptable to meet the concerns over performance then a note to this effect should be included on file, and the Capability Procedure should be discontinued: - discuss whether support, further training or supervision would assist the employee achieve a satisfactory standard of performance; - establish with the employee how a satisfactory standard of performance can be achieved and agree a reasonable timescale. - create a timetable for review taking account of input from the member of staff. - 3.2 The employee is entitled to be supported or represented by their trade union representative or work colleague during the informal stage of the Capability Procedure. - 3.3 A note of the meeting will be made and a copy provided to the employee.
-If the employee disagrees with the note of the meeting or with the line manager's assessment of his/her performance, they may indicate this and this will be added to the note. - 3.4 The Informal Meeting will normally be between the line manger and the employee as the intention is to resolve the matter at as low a level as possible.
-However, a member of the OD Team and/or the employee's trade union representative or a work colleague may attend the meeting, if desired by either party. - 3.5 If the performance problem is resolved as a result of dealing with it under the Informal Capability Procedure, the line manager should confirm this to the employee in a face-to-face meeting and confirm that there is no intention to proceed with the Formal Capability Procedures.
-A record stating there has been resolution of the issue should be kept on the employee's file and a copy provided to the member of staff for personal retention. - 3.6 However, if suitable performance management techniques have been followed and there has been no significant improvement in the employee's performance, a formal capability hearing should be arranged.
+- achieve a satisfactory standard of performance; - establish with the employee how a satisfactory standard of performance can be achieved and agree a reasonable timescale: and - create a timetable for review taking account of input from the member of staff. - 3.2 An Improvement Notice will be completed as a note of the meeting and a copy will be provided to the employee.
+If the employee disagrees with the note of the meeting or with the line manager's assessment of their performance, they may indicate this, and this will be added to the Improvement Notice. - 3.3 The Informal Meeting will normally be between the line manager and the employee as the intention is to resolve the matter at as low a level as possible.
+However, a member of the HR Team and/or the employee's trade union representative or a work colleague may attend the meeting, if desired by either party. - 3.4 If the performance problem is resolved as a result of dealing with it under the Informal Capability Procedure, the line manager should confirm this to the employee in a face-to-face meeting and confirm that there is no intention to proceed with the Formal Capability Procedures.
+A record stating there has been resolution of the issue should be kept on the employee's file and a copy provided to the member of staff for personal retention. - 3.5 However, if suitable performance management techniques have been followed and there has been no significant improvement in the employee's performance, a formal capability hearing should be arranged.

-4. Formal Procedures
+4 Formal Procedures